amirmasoud/coir/README.md

 ## Where is WordPress

-run `docker-compose` and wait for WordPress files to be copied to `wordpress` directory. navigate to that directory. the rest is history.
+After running `docker-compose up -d` your WordPress files to be copied to `wordpress` directory. navigate to that directory. the rest is history.

 ## Change Versions

-You can upgrade our downgrade to your desired version by stoping containers first, editing `.env` file and start your containers.
+You can upgrade our downgrade to your desired version by stoping containers first, editing `.env` file and start your containers again.

 For example, if you want to use `php`: 7.2 instead of 7.4 you should: